-All shoe makers will need to obtain a BIS certificate, and all footwear must adhere to the relevant Indian Standard and bear the Standard Mark (ISI Mark) under a license from the Bureau, according to a recent announcement by the Department for Promotion of Industry and Internal Trade (DPIIT).
+All shoemakers will need to obtain a BIS certificate, and all footwear must adhere to the relevant Indian Standard and bear the Standard Mark (ISI Mark) under a license from the Bureau, according to a recent announcement by the Department for Promotion of Industry and Internal Trade (DPIIT).
 Selling leather or other material-made shoes without the ISI Mark is prohibited.
 No producer will be able to legally make footwear under this mandate without BIS certification.
 BIS Certification is required for footwear made from leather and other materials, following a DPIIT, Ministry of Commerce and Industry (Quality Control) Order.

 - Pollution Control Board Certificate

 As leather production requires a lot of chemical input and water, it is frequently linked to high levels of greenhouse gas emissions, solid waste, and organic waste loads in wastewater.
 Pre-tanning and tanning processes account for 57% of the industry's water use and almost 90% of tannery pollution.
-The presence of sulphides, chlorides, sulphates, and chromium, as well as a high concentration of organic matter and solid wastes, are the key characteristics of the pollution load.
-It will only be described as the environmental scenario for these stages of leather production because of its predominance in this problematic.
+The presence of sulfides, chlorides, sulfates, and chromium, as well as a high concentration of organic matter and solid wastes, are the key characteristics of the pollution load.
+It will only be described as the environmental scenario for these stages of leather production because of its predominance in this problem.
 Hence, it is necessary to obtain a PCB License before starting a manufacturing business of leather.

 - Import-Export Code (IEC)

-India is one of the largest exporters of Leather all over the world and order to facilitate the process, it is essential to have an Import-Export Code.
-An IEC is 10-digit code that is obtained from the Directorate General of Foreign Trade (DGFT) and shall be essential to facilitate trade between nations.
+India is one of the largest exporters of Leather all over the world and in order to facilitate the process, it is essential to have an Import-Export Code.
+An IEC is a 10-digit code that is obtained from the Directorate General of Foreign Trade (DGFT) and shall be essential to facilitate trade between nations.

 The Indian leather industry is able to meet growing consumer demand for new product offers and trends because of its capacity for rapid growth and development and its emphasis on luxury.
 With creative products like purses and backpacks made from unique skins, leather makers are improving their reputation in niche sectors.
 With its renowned handbags, Coach is expanding into high-end accessories, which calls for a variety of exotic skins and presents opportunities for tanneries that specialize in these tiny but valuable niches.
-Hence, obtaining licenses appropriately shall further facilitate the growth of business and avoid any future issues.
+Hence, obtaining licenses appropriately shall further facilitate the growth of the business and avoid any future issues.